vinayakumarvs/EVA/Phase - II/Assignment 9/ReadMe.md

 ##### ***2.*** Initialize the Experience Replay Memory, with a fixed size (i.e. 1000000 in this exercise).
 We will populate it with each new transition

+An experience (aka transition) is defined by the following:

+    a. s: current state of an agent
+    b. a: agent’s next action to go to next state
+    c. s': new state of an agent reaches after taking an action (a)
+    d. r: reward an agent receive for going from state (s) to state (s') by taking action (a)

+Agent playing in an environment randomly and the experience of these movements stored in replay buffer memory.
+While training these batch of experiences sampled to train an agent.
+The memory is being replaced with the new experiences and deletes the old one to accommodate in a specified memory.